flipdazed/Hybrid-Monte-Carlo/hmc/READEME.md

 #Hybrid Monte Carlo (HMC)
-This directory contains the HMC code and test cases
+This directory contains the HMC code and test cases.

 #To Do
  - Adapt/improve existing HMC routines